We actively support and encourage industry disclosure of security vulnerabilities.

 Issue: The site was not adding security-enhancing headers to responses, notably X-Frame-Options.

 Email DNS records

-Signify does not implement an SPF record on our domain signify.co.nz.
+Signify has a weak SPF record and does not implement a DMARC record on our domain signify.co.nz.
 This gets picked up by a lot of the automated scan tools people point at our domain.
 We have had this raised with us a lot of times and this is not something we plan on changing.

 Software version Information disclosure warnings

 We often get false positive reports of vulnerabilities based on information disclosure data being available. we patch all our servers and software on a regular basis, so these types of issues are more about perception than actual vulnerabilities.